rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 The beginning of the script sets up some helper functions.
 Then we create an array to store our fake array in as before, and also another array that has a random object in it.

 To set up the fake array, we must know where our real array is at in memory.
 There are ways to accomplish this, but for now we'll just run %DebugPrint and use its output to change the **arrAddr** value in the code to what the memory address should be.
-This approach works fine in a controlled environment like ours, but breaks apart when attacking browsers in the real world.
-I'll share an approach without this shortcoming at the end of the post.
+This approach works okay in a controlled environment like ours (we'll need to keep updating the address as we change the code), but breaks apart when attacking browsers in the real world.
+I'll show how to overcome this shortcoming later in the post.

 We can then guess how the rest of the memory lines up and use offsets to set a few other variables, such as the **fakeElementsAddr** which we add to the header of the fake array so that it points to where the fake array's elements are.